jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 we should try going two frets in either direction and see what happens.

-When accompanying other music, any differences in tuning and intonation can be covered over with "vibrato".
+When accompanying other music, any differences in tuning and intonation between instruments can be covered with "vibrato".
-A note doesn’t have to be perfectly in tune if it is passing through the in-tune pitch.
+A note doesn’t have to be perfectly in tune if it is passing back and forth through the target pitch.